-The first thing to think about when photographing your business for GMB is to start with the basics.
-First, let’s take a look at the different photo categories within GMB- “Exterior”, “Interior”, and “360º“.
+The first thing to think about when taking pictures for your GBP is to start with the basics.
+First, let’s take a look at the different photo categories within Google Business- “Exterior”, “Interior”, and “360º“.
 We’re also going to add “At Work” and “Products” to the category list.

 Assuming you are planning to post one photo per week for a year, take 52 (the number of weeks in a year) and divide that by the four categories mentioned above (excluding 360º Photography).
 Now, you have your categories broken up into the number of pictures you need to take for each category, 13.

 Now that we have our categories broken up into 13 photos, let’s break it down even further.
 Think about your business fronts’ unique attributes.
 What do you want customers to see when they look you up online?
 What would you want to see if you were a customer?

 - Unique Architecture

 - Artwork, murals, sculptures

 - Unique doormat

 - Walkways, stepping stones, pathways

 - The neighborhood

 Now, your business might have all or some of these traits.
 Try applying as many of these ideas as you can to capture 13 unique photos of the Exterior of your business.
 As long as they are distinctly unique shots, you can take and post more than one photo of the same subject.
 Between these suggestions, you should be able to come up with 13 different unique angles of your business fronts’ unique attributes.